X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain06indices.md

 ## Seeing how the sausage is made

-Another way to look our rendered content is to tellthe graphics card to NOT fill in the spaces inside the triangle, try changing this property to your **RasterizerState**:
+Another way to look at our rendered content is to tell the graphics card to NOT fill in the spaces inside the triangle, try changing this property to your **RasterizerState**:

 ```csharp
     rs.FillMode = FillMode.WireFrame;